A BladesPro Guide

 Swords are formed by first heating the steel so it becomes soft and pliable, then rapidly cooling it to harden it.
 While it sounds simple, the temperatures and time taken to heat and cool the steel are very exact (to the degree and second), and there are different methods of doing so, each producing steel with different attributes and with their own names.

 A sword needs to have two things: a hard edge (to cut with) and a soft spine (to resist breakage).
 By adding clay and varying the thickness on on the steel, swordsmiths can change the cooling rates of different parts of the sword.
-Also known as differential hardening, this process produces a visible line that separates the edge and the spine and is also responsible for the curving of swords such as the katana.
+Also known as differential hardening, this process produces a visible line that separates the edge from the spine and is also responsible for the curving of swords such as the Katana.

 Japanese swordsmiths had to deal with poor-quality iron ore, so they invented a method of folding steel in order to smooth out the carbon content and remove impurities.
 While not needed anymore because of high-quality imported ore, some people prefer the look of folded steel swords as the thousands of layers produce an aesthetically pleasing texture.